ajv012/shapley_julia/README.md

 [4] https://github.com/JuliaStats/Distributions.jl

 # Acknowledgements
-This project was originally inspired from a Google summer of code project.
+This project was inspired by an issue in the [GlobalSensitivity.jl](https://github.com/SciML/GlobalSensitivity.jl/issues/98) repo.
 We would like to sincerely thank Vaibhav Dixit of the Julia team for all the guidance in this project.